flatcar-archive/flatcar-docs/docs/container-runtimes/switching-to-unified-cgroups.md

 However, the kernel commandline setting doesn't take effect on the first boot, and a reboot is required before the snippet becomes active.

-Beware that over time it is expected that upstream projects will drop support for cgroup v1.
+Beware that over time it is expected that upstream projects will drop support for cgroups v1.

 # Kubernetes